Article by Leo Zagami

 Nevertheless, a judge condemned Barbarin, even though the French prosecutor said there was no evidence of criminal wrongdoing.
 In Australia, a jury found its way to a guilty verdict against Cardinal Pell, though there were of course serious concerns expressed by Vatican officials about both the facts of the case and the integrity of the trial process.

-The Vatican is in despair as people all over the world are increasingly angry, and Church leadership is on the defensive and preparing a secret meeting in Assisi (Italy) at the end of the month with P2 progressive representatives of the Grande Oriente Democratico that are openly pushing for a third Vatican Council to completely destroy what remains of the Catholic Faith.
+The Vatican is in despair as people all over the world are increasingly angry, and Church leadership is on the defensive and preparing a secret meeting in Assisi (Italy) at the end of the month with P2 progressive representatives, Jordanian Freemasons King Abdullah II, and German Chancellor Angela Merkel,

 The coordinator of the C6 Council of Cardinal Advisers, Óscar Rodríguez Maradiaga of Tegucigalpa, recently told the Spanish-language portal Religión Digital, “The Holy Father did not accept [Pell’s] resignation because he supposed it would make it look like he thought those who accused him were right.”